yamahigashi/unofficial-fabricengine-documents-ja/Source/ExtensionAuthoringGuide/build.rst

 The instructions for installing developer tools vary by platform:

 - On Windows, install Visual Studio.
-Visual Studio 2010 is the officially supported version, but other versions may work as well.
+Visual Studio 2013 is the officially supported version, but other versions may work as well.

 - On Linux, installed the Clang++ or the GNU C++ compiler.
 Usually this means installing a package such as ``clang`` or ``g++`` (on Ubuntu).

-- On OS X, install Xcode, available from the OS X app store.
+- On OS X, install Xcode 5 (we use 5.0.1), available from the OS X app store.

 Installing the :command:`scons` tool also varies by platform.